murriskymatt5-create/README.md/README.md

 - 🔭 I’m currently working on my Tic-Tac-Toe game.
 - 🌱 I’m currently learning Git and Python for AI.
-- 📫 How to reach me: murriskymatt5@gmail.com or www.linkedin.com/in/matthew-murrisky-mba-nvd4
+- 📫 How to reach me: murriskymatt5@gmail.com
+- 📫 www.linkedin.com/in/matthew-murrisky-mba-nvd4